 The Definition of Metis

-The definition of Metis is a controversial subject among the Metis as well as the non-Metis in Canada.
-First let’s talk about the definition of Aboriginal as defined in the Canadian Constitution.
-There are three Aboriginal groups that are officially recognized in Canada – First Nation, Metis and Inuit.
+The definition of Metis varies between the many Metis communities in Canada.
+The definition of Aboriginal as defined in the Canadian Constitution includes three Aboriginal groups that are officially recognized in Canada – First Nation, Metis and Inuit.

 In 1985 the Metis were entrenched in Canada’s Constitution as one of the three distinct Aboriginal groups in Canada.
 “The Canadian Constitution recognizes three groups of Aboriginal people: First Nations, Métis and Inuit.
 These are three distinct peoples with unique histories, languages, cultural practices and spiritual beliefs.” – Aboriginal Affairs and Northern Development Canada.